Andre-H/huhu/README.md

 - Run the same tests in different browsers
 - Have XML JUnit format reports consolidated for easy integration with CI such as Jenkins
 - Have a HTML format easily readable report with screen captures

+So this is a gist showing which modules and configurations you need to achieve just that.

 ###Requirements: